vigetlabs/microcosm/docs/api/task.md

 ```

 An important note here is that `onUpdate` does not trigger when an
-action completes.
+task completes.

 ### `onCancel(callback, [scope])`

-Add a one-time event subscription for when the action is cancelled.
+Add a one-time event subscription for when the task is cancelled.
 If
-the action has already been cancelled, it will immediately execute.
+the task has already been cancelled, it will immediately execute.

 ### `then(resolve, reject)`

-Return a promisified version of the action.
+Return a promisified version of the task.
 This is useful for interop
 with `async/await`, or working with testing tools like `ava` or
 `mocha`.